aerospike/kubernetes-operator/docs/Rack-Awareness.md

 kubectl apply -f aerospike-cluster.yaml
 ```

 The Aerospike Kubernetes Operator redistributes cluster nodes across racks whenever the cluster size or the number of racks changes.
-If you add a rack without increasing the cluster size, the nodes will be redistributed.
-The number of nodes on existing racks will be scaled down, and the number of nodes on the new rack will be scaled up, per the usual topology rules.
+If you add a rack without increasing the cluster size, the nodes are redistributed.
+The number of nodes on existing racks is scaled down, and the number of nodes on the new rack is scaled up, per the usual topology rules.

 ## Set Rack-Level Storage and aerospikeConfig